A Row House Renovation for Modern Living in DC

 Depending on whether your row house is in a historic district, zoning laws will sometimes accommodate a vertical expansion of a row house.
 If vertical expansion is an option for your row house renovation, a third floor addition could be an efficient way to add more space to your home.
 A third floor addition is sometimes a viable option in historic districts if the rooftop addition is set back far enough from the street to minimize its visibility.

-Whether a rear addition or a vertical expansion turns out to be better for your row house renovation, each addition should be evaluated on a case-by-case basis for its zoning and design.
+Whether a rear home addition or a vertical expansion turns out to be better for your row house renovation, each one should be evaluated on a case-by-case basis for its zoning and design.
 The Wentworth team has worked on numerous row house additions in the Washington, DC area and understands the intricacies of building an addition on a small lot within the confines of zoning restrictions.

 Open Up to a New Floor Plan

 For a renovation on a smaller lot, zoning laws may not accommodate additions.
 In order to maximize space without an addition, a new design should reconfigure interior space in the most efficient way possible.
 The Wentworth team often finds that modern lifestyles are best suited to an open floor plan, one where the kitchen, dining and living area are arranged on the same floor with no walls separating them.
 An open floor plan is typically the most efficient use of space and is also an ideal floor plan for both entertaining and spending time with family.